Home | Contact | Free Bike Ads

 Emergency Dismount (on Ordinary 5 seconds)

-On his ride across America in 1984 the legendary Jack Castor rode the 3,347 miles from SF to Boston in 44 days!
+On his ride across America in 1984 the legendary Jack Castor (also talked about below) rode the 3,347 miles from SF to Boston in 44 days!
 Of which 12 of those days were centuries.
 He did not walk down any hills.
 Instead he threw his legs over the bars.
-It was until well over a decade later, in the late '90's in New Zealand, that he crashed while doing so.
+It was 16 years later, in 2000 in New Zealand (at the Oamaru Penny Farthing Cycle Tour), that he crashed while doing so.
 As he was being filmed by a TV crew....

-HERE is a ride that toured his collection, Half Moon Bay, near the ocean where he lives, and saw Eddie Andrieni in fighter plane action.
+HERE is a ride that toured his collection in Half Moon Bay, near the ocean where he lived.
+We also saw his friend, Eddie Andrieni (also RIP), in fighter plane action.

 Other Important Links